-Grief In Recovery: 5 Ways To Stay Sober In Tough Times
+5 Ways To Stay Sober While Grieving In Recovery

 Whether you’re sober or not, life will not always be easy.
 Many people believe that once they leave active addiction behind and begin living a life in recovery, they would no longer be subjected to difficult times.
 They believe that since they are doing the right thing and avoiding drugs and alcohol, that all the stress and negativity they once experienced should be a thing of the past.